lenstronomy/lenstronomy/PUBLISHED.rst

 * STRIDES: A 3.9 per cent measurement of the Hubble constant from the strongly lensed system DES J0408-5354; `Shajib et al. 2019 <https://ui.adsabs.harvard.edu/abs/2019arXiv191006306S/abstract>`_
     *most precise single lensing constraint on the Hubble constant.
 This analysis includes two source planes and three lensing planes*

+* TDCOSMO.
+I. An exploration of systematic uncertainties in the inference of H0 from time-delay cosmography `Millon et al. 2020 <https://ui.adsabs.harvard.edu/abs/2019arXiv191208027M/abstract>`_
+    *mock lenses to test accuracy on the recovered H0 value*

 Dark Matter substructure
 ------------------------